Hawdon’s most recent comedy. Premiered Germany, Australia and Canada in 2018. USA 2019.

 Cronulla Theatre Sydney, Australia – May 2018

 “Hawdon’s latest play is sure to be another winner.
 His cleverly constructed plot weaves its magic without resort to crude language nor lewd staging.
 The only ones that can see the truth are the audience and we laugh at the lot of them.
-It’s a show that the whole family will enjoy. ” – Stella Samaras – ‘Crafty Theatre’
+It’s a show that the whole family will enjoy. ” – Stella Samaras – ‘Crafty Theatre, Sydney’